 Salmon Salad Sandwich

-Offering healthy fats to kids is easy when you keep a can of wild salmon on hand to make a simple open-face Salmon Salad Sandwich.
-The process is easy and doesn’t require any fancy tools—and a yummy meal can be ready in about 5 minutes!
+Offering beneficial fats to kids is easy when you keep a can of wild salmon on hand to make a simple open-face Salmon Salad Sandwich.
+The process is easy and doesn’t require any fancy tools—and a yummy meal can be ready in about 5 minutes.
+(Take this up a notch for yourself by making on a toasted baguette.)

 Chicken Caesar Salad Sticks